 By the late 1990’s, TSR was in trouble.
 Despite having a firm basis in pen’n’paper RPGs, they fell behind Games Workshop and Wizards of the Coast in terms in volume sold.
-Despite not being in the same market as WotC at the time (they were focused on Magic the Gathering), and only tangentially competing with GW (whose GDW brand was making the scifi and near future RPGs for the most part), they made a push in the mid nineties to seize overall gaming supremacy, which backfired badly in 1996.
+Despite not being in the same market as WotC at the time (they were focused on Magic the Gathering), and only tangentially competing with GW (whose Warhammer Fantasy RPG was available, but secondary to their miniatures), they made a push in the mid nineties to seize overall gaming supremacy, which backfired badly in 1996.
 Facing insolvency, TSR was forced to sell itself to WotC to remain in business.

 3/3.5e D&D has its odd monicker because a few years after the initial release of 3e in 2000, in 2003, a revised edition was released.
 This game was the culmination of effort by game designers from TSR and from other gaming companies, and it altered the gaming landscape permanently.
 It did this by introducing a new, streamlined, low learning curve set of game mechanics, and then by making the game system free to use for anyone who wanted to use it through the OGL (open gaming licence).
 This caused an economic bubble on its own, and when that popped, near as I can tell, it caused a panic in WoTC and triggered the process that led to 4e D&D.

 This edition stuck hard and fast with the three core rulebook plan from 2e AD&D, and is actually more functional and complete than the previous editions were.
 All that is needed for this edition is the PHB, DMG, and MM.
 Within them they offer a complete tool kit that is easy for both brand new and experienced groups to approach and use.

 Score: 5/5 All you need are three books, and they actually have everything in them.